dartmouth-cs52-19S/workshop-graphql-workshop/README.md

 Try the mutation out by pressing :arrow_forward: in the explorer.
 If you switch over to the repository in your browser, it should show that you've 'starred' it!

+**Copy and paste your mutation somewhere safe -- we'll be using it again soon.**

 #### [removeStar](https://developer.github.com/v4/mutation/removestar/)
 The idea behind `removeStar` is the same -- copy the following into your explorer, and confirm that the query removes the star you added in the above section.
+(Make sure you've specified the query variable!).

 ```
 mutation removeStar($id: ID!) {